okuhle2026/Introduction-to-Cybersecurity-/README.md

 ## What is Cybersecurity?

-Cybersecurity is the practice of protecting computers, networks, and data from cyber threats.
+Cybersecurity is protecting our computers, phones, and data from hackers and viruses.
+It’s like digital security that keeps our online information safe.

 ## Why is Cybersecurity Important?